 Will we observe more or less alpha-particles emitted in the direction of the magnetic field compared to the same direction in the unpolarized case?
-Justify your answer.

 8. What quantities determine the acceleration capacity of a car and how does the acceleration depend on these?